SartoRiccardo/2020_5bi_team4_chat_protcol/docs/index.md

 These documents are made to practice documenting a project.
 The documents may have contraddicting information, and they might even talk about different projects, but the purpose is to learn how to document properly.

+At the bottom of each Markdown document you have the option to see and download it as a PDF file.

 Team members:

 + Riccardo Sartori